-Agate colors span a broad range, including white, gray, orange, brown, pink, green, purple, black, yellow, and multicolored tones, with rare hues like green and blue.
-Iron oxides mainly drive these colors, while other elements—such as manganese, chromium, celadonite, nickel, copper, and hematite—contribute to different hues.
+Agate colors range widely, including white, gray, orange, brown, pink, green, purple, black, yellow, and multicolored combinations.
+Rare colors such as blue and bright green are especially sought after.
+These colors are mainly caused by iron oxides, while other elements such as manganese, chromium, nickel, copper, celadonite, and hematite contribute to specific hues.

 Agate Identification Guide